aescrdni/miRNA_model/README.md

 # Running the model
 The main function, used to predict repression, is predict.m.
 It accepts a target site (along with some additional data) and outputs its predicted repression value (optionally including the calculated features as well) .

-predict_example.m is an example script of running the model, using example data (10 target sites from the validation dataset) stored in input_example.mat
+A sample miR-124 target site in ENST00000376838, from the training set, is stored in Data/input_sample.mat

 # Input